-We can't get enough of Olivia's navy Dior peplum dress, Giuseppe Zanotti navy pointed toe pumps, a furry clutched sized purse by Dior adn sunglasses a la Westward Leaning.
+We can't get enough of Olivia's navy Dior peplum dress, Giuseppe Zanotti navy pointed toe pumps, a furry clutched sized purse by Dior and sunglasses a la Westward Leaning.

 Always in style, Olivia nailed the of-the-moment mixed fabric trend.
 We at Joonbug, love, love, love!

 It’s not only that time of year to get costume hunting but candy gobbling and shopping too.
 The few kiddies in your East Village walk-up are bound to be knocking on your door come Halloween.
-And, instead of the same-old same-old sweet finds found at your local Walgreens like traditional candy corn, mounds candy bars and Reeses peanut butter cups how ‘bout you take a trip down memory lane, show the littles something fresh and swoop up this years seasonal sugary mix at Lower East Side’s, Economy Candy?
-Get you candy swagger on and check out Joonbug’s Top 5 Vintage Candy Picks to fill your buckets with this Halloween 2013:
+And, instead of the same-old run of the mill sweet finds found at your local Walgreens like traditional candy corn, twix bars and Reeses peanut butter cups, how ‘bout you take a trip down memory lane, show the littles something fresh and swoop up this years seasonal sugary mix at Lower East Side’s, Economy Candy?
+Get your candy swagger on and check out Joonbug’s Top 5 Vintage Candy Picks to fill your buckets with this Halloween 2013:

 Hit the Roof